laramaleyeff1/swcrt-het/simulation_study/README.md

 This folder contains the simulation code and results for “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials.”
 We also provide the code to create the simulation tables and figures shown in the paper.

     .
-    └── README.md
-    └── binary_expt_estimation: Folder containing simulation code and results for assessing estimation of the exposure-time specific effects in simulated datasets with a binary outcome
     ├── README.md
+    ├── binary_expt_estimation: Folder containing simulation code and results for assessing estimation of the exposure-time specific effects in simulated datasets with a binary outcome
+        ├── results
+        ├── results_no_boots
+        ├── README.md
         ├── bash.sh
+        ├── bin_boots_10.Rda
         ├── main.R
-        ├── bin_boots_10.Rda
-        ├── param_no_boots.Rda
-        ├── results
-        └── results_no_boots
+        └── param_no_boots.Rda
     ├── binary_overall_estimation: Folder containing simulation code and results for assessing estimation of the average treatment effect in simulated datasets with a binary outcome
         ├── README.md
         ├── bash.sh